Australian Salmon (Salmon Trout)

 Australian Salmon tacos with avocado salsa and grilled corn

 "Everyone loves tacos!
 The key to this is the crumbing of the Salmon which keeps in the moisture and provides a great textural crunch.
-This is one of those cocktail party dishes everyone remembers"
+This is one of those cocktail party dishes everyone remembers." – Paul Baker

 Try cooking Paul's recipe